How to become part of Wellington Batucada

 Becoming a member

-Once you have completed the beginners’ classes and integration sessions, we will invite you to become a full member of Wellington Batucada.
+Once you have completed the beginners’ classes, we will invite you to become a full member of Wellington Batucada.
 Membership is $35 per year for both drummers and dancers.

 Members only: Fill in our annual membership form online.